QuennieZeng/League-of-Legends-Game-Predictions/README.md

 **Response Variable:** **`result`** \(1\|0\)

-We encoded the **`league`** with OneHotEncoder() and engineered a new feature, **`TrueCount`**, that counts the **`first`** objectives each team earned.
+We encoded the **`league`** with `OneHotEncoder()` and engineered a new feature, `TrueCountTransformer()`, that counts the **`first`** objectives each team earned.
 All other features remained the same as the other nominal features are boolean and the quantitative features are discrete.

 <iframe src="assets/barchart_of_league.html" width="800" height="600"></iframe>

 ## Conclusion

-Our accuracy was about 63.42%.
+Our accuracy was about **63.42%**.
 This is a low moderate performance.
 We believe this model is moderate as the accuracy is only slightly higher than 50%, which is a model that only predicts based on random chance.
-We did not include later game statistics, which would have been more accurate to the result of the game.
+We did not include later game statistics, which would have allowed our model to be more accurate to the result of the game.

 ---